-If you have configured your Storage Account to allow access from selected networks, you need to add an exception to allow Azure Monitor to write to the account.
-From Firewalls and virtual networks for your Storage Account, select Allow trusted Microsoft services to access this Storage Account.
+If you've configured your storage account to allow access from selected networks, you need to add an exception to allow Azure Monitor to write to the account.
+From Firewalls and virtual networks for your storage account, select Allow Azure services on the trusted services list to access this storage account.

-Scope Metric Namespace Metric Aggregation Threshold storage-name Account Ingress Sum 80% of max ingress per alert evaluation period.
-For example: limit is 60 Gbps for general-purpose v2 in West US.
-Threshold is 14,400 Gb per 5-minutes evaluation period
+Scope Metric namespace Metric Aggregation Threshold storage-name Account Ingress Sum 80% of maximum ingress per alert evaluation period.
+For example, the limit is 60 Gbps for general-purpose v2 in West US.
+The threshold is 14,400 Gb per 5-minute evaluation period.

-- Use separate Storage Account for export that isn't shared with non-monitoring data.
+- Use a separate storage account for export that isn't shared with non-monitoring data.

 Configure alerts on the metrics:

-Scope Metric Namespace Metric Aggregation Threshold namespaces-name Event Hubs standard metrics Incoming bytes Sum 80% of max ingress per alert evaluation period.
-For example, limit is 1 MB/s per unit ("TU" or "PU") and five units used.
-Threshold is 1200 MB per 5-minutes evaluation period namespaces-name Event Hubs standard metrics Incoming requests Count 80% of max events per alert evaluation period.
-For example, limit is 1000/s per unit ("TU" or ""PU") and five units used.
-Threshold is 1200000 per 5-minutes evaluation period namespaces-name Event Hubs standard metrics Quota Exceeded Errors Count Between 1% of request.
-For example, requests per 5-minute is 600000.
-Threshold is 6000 per 5-minute evaluation period
+Scope Metric namespace Metric Aggregation Threshold namespaces-name Event Hubs standard metrics Incoming bytes Sum 80% of maximum ingress per alert evaluation period.
+For example, the limit is 1 MB/s per unit (TU or PU) and five units used.
+The threshold is 1,200 MB per 5-minute evaluation period. namespaces-name Event Hubs standard metrics Incoming requests Count 80% of maximum events per alert evaluation period.
+For example, the limit is 1,000/s per unit (TU or PU) and five units used.
+The threshold is 1,200,000 per 5-minute evaluation period. namespaces-name Event Hubs standard metrics Quota exceeded errors Count Between 1% of request.
+For example, requests per 5 minutes is 600,000.
+The threshold is 6,000 per 5-minute evaluation period.

-- Use separate Event Hubs namespace for export that isn't shared with non-monitoring data.
+- Use a separate Event Hubs namespace for export that isn't shared with non-monitoring data.

-- Configure Auto-inflate feature to automatically scale up and increase the number of throughput units to meet usage needs
+- Configure the Auto-inflate feature to automatically scale up and increase the number of throughput units to meet usage needs.

-- Verify increase of throughput units to accommodate data volume
+- Verify the increase of throughput units to accommodate data volume.

-Data export rule defines the destination and tables for which data is exported.
-You can create 10 rules in 'enable' state in your workspace, more rules are allowed in 'disable' state.
-Storage Account must be unique across rules in workspace.
-Multiple rules can use the same Event Hubs namespace when sending to separate Event Hubs.
+A data export rule defines the destination and tables for which data is exported.
+You can create 10 rules in the Enabled state in your workspace.
+More rules are allowed in the Disabled state.
+The storage account must be unique across rules in the workspace.
+Multiple rules can use the same Event Hubs namespace when you're sending to separate event hubs.

-- You can include tables that aren't yet supported in export, and no data will be exported for these until the tables are supported.
+- You can include tables that aren't yet supported in rules, but no data will be exported for them until the tables are supported.

-- Export to Storage Account - a separate container is created in Storage Account for each table.
+- Export to a storage account: A separate container is created in the storage account for each table.

-- Export to Event Hubs - if Event Hubs name isn't provided, a separate Event Hubs is created for each table.
-The number of supported Event Hubs in 'Basic' and 'Standard' namespaces tiers is 10.
-When exporting more than 10 tables to these tiers, either split the tables between several export rules to different Event Hubs namespaces, or provide an Event Hubs name in the rule to export all tables to it.
+- Export to event hubs: If an event hub name isn't provided, a separate event hub is created for each table.
+The number of supported event hubs in Basic and Standard namespace tiers is 10.
+When you're exporting more than 10 tables to these tiers, either split the tables between several export rules to different Event Hubs namespaces or provide an event hub name in the rule to export all tables to it.